Why Not Hebraic Roots?

 I can only assume, based on the mountains of propaganda I've seen on the internet, and these examples, that there are probably many instances where the scriptural texts have been changed by their deliberate misuse of “Torah,” deceptively inserting it in place of the actual words that were used.

-Revelation 22:14-15 describes two groups of people—those who have access to the New Jerusalem, which is the heavenly temple within the kingdom of heaven, and those who do not have access to it.
-A detailed explanation of these two groups can be found here, but for our purposes, understand that what is described in these two verses occurs within the kingdom of heaven, and delineates those who have access to the temple, and those who must remain outside the gates of the temple—but they are all in heaven, as the devil, his demons, and the unbelievers have all been cast into the lake of fire by this point in Revelation.
+Revelation 22:14-15 describes two groups of people—those who have access to the sanctuary in the New Jerusalem, which is the heavenly temple within the kingdom of heaven, and those who do not have access to it.
+What is described in these two verses occurs within the kingdom of heaven, and delineates those who have access to the sanctuary, and those who must remain outside the gates of the sanctuary—but the people described are all in heaven, as the devil, his demons, and the unbelievers have all been cast into the lake of fire by this point in Revelation.

 But, in the Hebraic Roots Bible, they have replaced the word “Outside” with “And not there.”
 So, they have completely changed what the verse states, and have taken those who scripture says will be in heaven, and have placed them elsewhere (or “not there”).
 Let me clarify it this way: if one speaks of those who are standing inside his house, and those who are standing outside his house, could those standing outside his house properly be defined as “not there”?
 This is just a deceptive little twisting that attempts to support their false teaching that one must “obey the Torah” to see heaven.
 That's not what scripture teaches.